-When it comes to aluminum can recycling, it’s helpful for your local materials recovery facility (MRF) if you place your cans in your curbside recycling container if your city has a mixed recycling program, instead of throwing it in the trash.
-As I wrote recently in Reader’s Digest, I strongly recommend against crushing aluminum cans, as doing so can cause sorting difficulties as machinery at your local MRF may not be able to distinguish between a crushed aluminum can and another flat recyclable item, such as paper or cardboard.
+When it comes to aluminum can recycling, it’s helpful for your local materials recovery facility (MRF) if you place your cans in your curbside recycling container if your city has a mixed recycling program, instead of throwing them in the trash.
+As I noted in Reader’s Digest, I strongly recommend against crushing aluminum cans, as doing so can cause sorting difficulties as machinery at your local MRF may not be able to distinguish between a crushed aluminum can and another flat recyclable item, such as paper or cardboard.

 An aluminum can can go from end use to a brand new can rolling off the conveyor at an aluminum can recycling center in as few as 60-90 days.
 This is an extremely impressive turnaround process, and is just one of the reasons why aluminum can recycling (and aluminum recycling in general) is such an essential practice.

 I mentioned at the beginning of this article that 75 percent of all aluminum that has ever been produced is still in use to this day.
 There’s a simple, and economical, reason for this.